In a nutshell

 - Not much else!

 We’re huge fans of Tembo – getting on the property ladder is seriously difficult, and anyone helping people to get on the ladder deserves a big round of applause!

-Plus, you can be sure you’re getting the best mortgage deal, as they search every mortgage lender out there to find the best one for you.
+Plus, you can be sure you’re getting the best mortgage deal, as they search every mortgage lender possible (over 100 lenders) to find the best one for you.
 Potentially saving £100s per month.

 And best of all, the service is epic.
 They’re with you every step of the way, and advising the right options to get you that dream home.

 The only downside is there’s a fee, but can you really expect all of that for free? (although 50% off with Nuts About Money).

 Overall, we think it’s awesome.
 It’s 5 stars from us.
 Learn more and get started on the Tembo website¹.

 Yep!
 And it's a pretty good one – you'll save £100s.